 Since the 1979-80 NHL season, the league has held steady with 16 clubs qualifying for the postseason.
 However, there have been a few format changes over the years.
 In the early part of the era, the playoffs were division-based with the ultimate winners advancing to the conference finals.

 Following that, the league took on a seeding arrangement based on the conference standings and worked through the playoffs from there.
-The most recent Stanley Cup playoffs following the 2020-21 campaign harkened back to the divisional format.
-Looking ahead, 16 teams should stick as the standard with the following on a round-by-round basis:
+The Stanley Cup playoffs following the 2020-21 campaign harkened back to the divisional format, but it’s back to normal moving forward with the following on a round-by-round basis:

 - First round: eight best-of-seven series with winners advancing